Broadband rarely gets discussed in the wider context of national infrastructure.

-He says the Economist Intelligence Unit ranks Auckland as number ten when it comes to the world’s most liveable cities.
+He says the Economist Intelligence Unit ranks Auckland as number ten when it comes to the world’s most livable cities.

 The survey leaves out Wellington and Christchurch because it only applies to the world’s 140 largest cities.
 Even so, the ideas are relevant across the country.

-On one level, the EIU liveable city index is just a set of numbers, an accounting exercise.
+On one level, the EIU livable city index is just a set of numbers, an accounting exercise.
 We shouldn’t take it too seriously or read too much into the numbers.